 “So see, it ain’t religious faith that’s causing these crimes/It’s losing faith in democratic free market designs/It’s no coincidence that bombers came from ghettos up north.”

 In his work, Ahmed stresses the dangerous mindset of extremists.
 He underlines how their lack of faith in justice makes them “weak targets.”
 Consequently, they are brainwashed into thinking that committing terror attacks “pleases” God.

-For this particular performance, Ahmed added to a part of the lyrics with the intention of fitting current events.
+For this exceptional performance, Ahmed added to a part of the lyrics based on current events.

 “The truth is, terrorism ain’t what you think it is/ There ain’t no supervillain planning these attacks from some base/ The truth is so much scarier and harder to face.”

 Furthermore, Ahmed shines a glaring light on the facts that need to be discussed.
 He brings a voice to those hurt by the bitter wounds of racism and prejudice based on religion.

 “See, there’s thousands of angry young men that are lost…They think there’s no point in putting ballots up in the box/ They got no place in the system and no faith in its cause… The way that Trump talks, gives a lost boy a cause.”

 [Read Related: South Asian Dance Teams Bring Mental Health to the Stage]